Cold Ash: Education

 St Mark's Church of England primary school was built in 1873 next to the church and remained there for some 100 years until it was rebuilt on the other side of the road.
 The former school building is now a residential property.

 Hill House Home for Girls, for 'waifs and strays', opened on The Ridge in 1886, it was renamed St Mary's Home for Girls in 1893 and was an industrial school for girls aged 7–14 years old.
 The 1891 census records 30 girls living at the home.
 The home closed in 1946 and the buildings used as a nursery school until 1980.
 The former home is now divided into private residential properties.

 Saint Finian's Convent was built in 1906 as the home of Lady Alice Fitzwilliam.
 In 1912 she invited the Franciscan Missionaries of Mary to her home to start a school for 'poor girls of the Roman Catholic faith'.
 Before the children arrived in 1915, the convent provided convalescence for forty Belgian soldiers injured on the Western Front.
 By 1920, the school boarded 15 girls and in the 1920s the convent changed its name to St Gabriel's while the school retained the name of St Finian's.
 The Catholic architect Wilfred C. Mangan of Preston designed the chapel, which was built in 1934–36.
 During World War II, the convent provided refuge for evacuees from London and a spiritual centre for US soldiers based at nearby Greenham Common.
 The current St. Finian's Catholic Primary School opened in 1977 and the convent is now the Cold Ash Centre, an adult retreat and conference centre.

 Downe House School, a girls' boarding school, was founded by Olive Willis and Alice Carver in 1907 at Charles Darwin's former home, Down House, in Kent.
 The school outgrew its premises and moved to Cold Ash in 1922, taking over The Cloisters which was built by a religious order called the Order of Silence in 1913.
 St Peter's, a red brick house built in about 1700 and a Grade II listed building, is now part of the school.
-Former pupils of Downe House include the broadcaster Clare Balding, the actress and comedian, Miranda Hart, Catherine, Duchess of Cambridge and her sister, Pippa Middleton.
+Former pupils of Downe House include the broadcaster Clare Balding, the actress and comedian, Miranda Hart, Catherine, Princess of Wales and her sister, Pippa Matthews.